Posts

 Image

-In the context of moon magick, shadow integration refers to the spiritual and psychological process of acknowledging, understanding, and transforming the hidden or suppressed parts of oneself—often referred to as the "shadow self."
+This article may contain affiliate links.
+If you purchase through these links I may earn a small commission at no extra cost to you.
+In the context of moon magick , shadow integration refers to the spiritual and psychological process of acknowledging, understanding, and transforming the hidden or suppressed parts of oneself—often referred to as the "shadow self."
 This practice draws upon Jungian psychology and esoteric traditions, and it is typically performed during the waning moon, dark moon, or new moon phases, when the energies support introspection, release, and renewal.
 The Concept of the Shadow The "shadow" is a term popularized by Carl Jung to describe the unconscious parts of the psyche that a person represses or denies—traits, desires, emotions, and memories that are considered unacceptable or uncomfortable.
-These aspects are not inherently evil or bad; rather, they are disowned parts of the self that, when left unacknowledged, can influence behavior in harmful or unconscious ways.
-In spiritual terms, the shadow represents unresolved inner wounds, limiting beliefs, fears, jealousy, sha...
+These aspects are not inherently evil or bad; rather, they are disowned parts of the self that, when left unacknowledged, can influence behavior in ...

 Archangel Raguel